How to Choose A Boat Battery (2022 Guide)

 Parasitic drain, this is a load put on a battery with the power off.
 Ongoing parasitic draining makes for poor battery performance and short life expectancy.

+With all the information you gained in this article you should be confident to choose a boat battery.
 As you can read buying the right boat battery for you depends on many factors.
-It’s my goal for this 2021 guide of “how to choose a boat battery” to be the ultimate boat battery guide.
+It’s my goal for this 2022 guide of “how to choose a boat battery” to be a simple-to-follow guide.
 Gaining this knowledge will help you to make confident and informed buying decisions.